 Getting started on Mounjaro

 It’s not easy to take the leap and try something new for weight loss.
-Particularly when it comes to using new medication: you might have a sense of uncertainty, stress, or doubt about how it could affect you.
+Particularly when it comes to using new medication.
+You might have a sense of uncertainty, stress, or doubt about how it could affect you.

 Everyone’s journey is unique to them, but what matters most is that you make an informed decision.
 Medicines like Mounjaro can be a great option if you’ve already tried to make lifestyle changes but didn’t see the results you hoped for.
-But they aren’t a quick fix: research shows that you need to stay on them for at least a year to see the most benefit.
+But they aren’t a quick fix.
+Research shows that you need to stay on them for at least a year to see the most benefit.

 If you are wanting to try Mounjaro, we’re here for you every step of the way.
 In our weight loss programme, you can get weekly medication plus ongoing support from our team of experts—plus access to an app to help you stay on track.
 Find out if you’re eligible by filling out this short form, it will take about five minutes.